-Figure 3-6: After you select a format from the Table gallery, the Design contextual tab appears.
+Figure 3-6: After you select a format from the Table gallery, the Design tab appears under the Table Tools contextual tab.

 The Design tab enables you to use Live Preview to see how your table would appear.
-Simply position the mouse pointer over any of the format thumbnails in the Table Style group to see the data in your table appear in that table format.
+Simply position the mouse pointer over any of the format thumbnails in the Table Styles group to see the data in your table appear in that table format.
 Click the button with the triangle pointing downward to scroll up new rows of table formats in the Table Styles group and the button with the triangle pointing upward to scroll down rows without opening the Table gallery and possibly obscuring the actual data table in the Worksheet area.
 Click the More button (the one with the horizontal bar above the downward pointing triangle) to redisplay the Table gallery and then mouse over the thumbnails in the Light, Medium, and Dark sections to have Live Preview apply them to the table.

-In addition to enabling you to select a new format from the Table gallery in the Table Styles group, the Design tab contains a Table Styles Options group containing a bunch of check boxes that enable you to customize the look of the selected table format even further:
+In addition to enabling you to select a new format from the Table gallery in the Table Styles group, the Design tab contains a Table Style Options group containing a bunch of check boxes that enable you to customize the look of the selected table format even further:

-- Header Row to add Filter buttons to each of the column headings in the first row of the table - ✓ Totals Row to have Excel add a Totals row to the bottom of the table that displays the sums of each column that contains values - to apply another Statistical function to the values in a particular column, click the cell in that column's Totals row to display a drop-down list button and then the function to use the drop-down menu of functions, Average, Count, Count Numbers, Max, Min, Sum, StdDev (Standard Deviation), or Var (Variation) that appears when you click its drop-down button - ✓ First Column to have Excel display the row headings in the first column of the table in bold - Last Column to have Excel display the row headings in the last column of the table in bold - Banded Rows to have Excel apply shading to every other row in the table - Banded Columns to have Excel apply shading to every other column in the table
+- ✓ Header Row to add special formatting and Filter buttons to each of the column headings in the first row of the table. - ✓ Total Row to have Excel add a Total Row to the bottom of the table that displays the sums of each column that contains values.
+To apply another Statistical function to the values in a particular column, click the cell in that column's Total Row to display a drop-down list button and then select the function Average, Count, Count Numbers, Max, Min, Sum, StdDev (Standard Deviation), or Var (Variance). - ✓ First Column to have Excel display the row headings in the first column of the table in bold. - ✓ Last Column to have Excel display the row headings in the last column of the table in bold. - ✓ Banded Rows to have Excel apply shading to every other row in the table. - ✓ Banded Columns to have Excel apply shading to every other column in the table.

-Keep in mind that whenever you assign a format in the Table gallery to one of the data tables in your workbook, Excel automatically assigns that table a generic range name (Table1, Table2, and so on).
-You can use the Table Name text box in the Properties group on the Design tab to rename the data table by giving it a more descriptive range name (see Chapter 6 for all you need to know about naming cell ranges).
+Whenever you assign a format in the Table gallery to one of the data tables in your workbook, Excel automatically assigns that table a generic range name (Table1, Table2, and so on).
+You can use the Table Name text box in the Properties group on the Design tab to rename the data table by giving it a more descriptive range name.
+(See Chapter 6 for all you need to know about naming cell ranges.)

-When you finish selecting and/or customizing the formatting of your data table, click a cell outside of the table to remove the Design contextual tab from the Ribbon.
-If you later decide that you want to further experiment with the table's formatting, click any of the table's cells to redisplay the Design contextual tab at the end of the Ribbon.
+When you finish selecting and/or customizing the formatting of your data table, click a cell outside of the table to remove the Table Tools contextual tab (with its Design tab) from the Ribbon.
+If later, you decide that you want to further experiment with the table's formatting, click any of the table's cells to redisplay the Table Tools' Design tab at the end of the Ribbon.